lieronet/ReactorCraftSimulator/README.md

 Thanks to DPurple for the java version simulator.
 I converted it to Javascript and wrapped it with AngularJS and Bootstrap.

 ReactorCraft Github repo : https://github.com/ReikaKalseki/ReactorCraft

+Forked from Yuyuyzl's code, trying to improve the simulation code and add some new features.